deatwisedog/workflow_templates_itk/README.md

     ]
   },
 ```

+The `thumbnailVariant` field is where you add the choice of thumbnail variant.

 Now you can start ComfyUI (or refresh browser if already running) and test that your template works.